Murder on the Orient Express

-Murder on the Orient Express was published in 1934.
-The first, and perhaps most successful adaptation, was the award-winning 1974 film featuring an all-star cast and Albert Finney as Poirot.
+The first adaptation of Murder on the Orient Express was the award-winning 1974 film featuring an all-star cast and Albert Finney as Poirot.
 Other stars included Sean Connery, Lauren Bacall, and Ingrid Bergman, who won an Oscar for her role as Greta Ohlsson.
 The film won nine awards in total and had an additional sixteen nominations in 1975.
 It was remade for TV in 2001, with Alfred Molina as Poirot.

 The story was adapted in 2004 by BBC Radio 4, with John Moffatt in the role of Poirot and 2006 saw the story become a PC game.
 Playing as a new character, Antoinette Marceau, gamers work alongside Poirot to solve the mystery of Ratchett’s death.
 In 2007 the story became a graphic novel, adapted by François Rivière, but it wasn’t until 2010 that David Suchet appeared on the famous train.
 David Suchet also did the Poirot voice-over in the PC game.
 Although generally faithful to the original novel, this TV film emphasised the religious and moral themes of the story as Poirot grappled with the nature of justice, clearly struggling with his final decision.